-Turner complained earlier this season about, and he’ll have plenty of opportunity with Sabonis’ departure freeing up the lane.
+Turner complained earlier this season about wanting a larger offensive role, and he’ll have plenty of opportunity with Sabonis’ departure freeing up the lane.
 He’ll also be a necessary anchor of a defense in dire need of improvement.

 Small sample size, of course, but the Pacers scored 117.3 points per 100 possessions with Haliburton and Hield on the floor together in 24 games after the trade (we won’t mention the defensive rating), which is a better scoring rate than the NBA’s top offense this season.
 Keep in mind that the players around them weren’t exactly the 2017 Warriors offensively, and it’s not hard to hold onto some hope that Indiana could be a strong offensive team next season.